masesgroup/KNet/src/documentation/articles/usage.md

 ### Producer with Callback

 A producer with Callback can be like the following one.
-In this example the reader can highlight a slightly difference from the corresponding Java code.
+In this example the reader can highlight a slightly difference from the corresponding Java™ code.
-Surf [JVM callbacks]() to go into detail in the callback management from JVM.
+Surf [JVM callbacks]() to go into detail in the callback management from JVM™.

 ```C#
 using MASES.KNet;